 - Dark Chocolate: I’m using chocolate chips for this recipe as I like their convenience – they melt quickly and evenly.
 I like to use dairy-free chocolate chips that are at least 70% cocoa and refined sugar-free.
 So, I’m using Nibble Simply Divinely Madagascan Dark Chocolate Chips.
 They only contain four natural ingredients, including cocoa, coconut sugar, cocoa butter, and vanilla extract – making them vegan-friendly too!
 But you can use your favorite kind of chocolate.

-- Salt: To make the flavors pop!
+- Sea Salt Flakes: To make the flavors pop!
 I’m using coarse Maldon Sea Salt Flakes, so that hit of saltiness really shines through.

-How to Make Chocolate Caramel Puffed Rice Bars
+How to Make Chocolate Caramel Puffed Rice Bars: Step-By-Step Instructions

 These Chocolate Caramel Puffed Rice Bars are so fun to make.
 Here’s what you need to do.